 Flowers for most are a big part of your wedding day, from bouquets and buttonholes to table centrepieces and aisle decor but one of the things which we know can often overwhelm couples is the choice of flowers.
 How do you know what is in season?
 How do I know if my florist is actually using seasonal flowers?
-Seasonal flowers are always the way to go, they’re fresher, more eco-friendly and most of the time will be cheaper as they do not need to be imported, plus if you’re thinking of going super eco friendly then seasonal flowers can be picked straight from the source, and there are some beautiful winter wedding flowers available!
+Seasonal flowers are always the way to go, they’re fresher, more eco-friendly and most of the time will be cheaper as they do not need to be imported.
+Plus if you’re thinking of going super eco-friendly then seasonal flowers can be picked straight from the source, and there are some beautiful winter wedding flowers available!

-Your florist is there to help and advise you in choosing the right flowers and discussing with you what flowers will be in season on your chosen wedding date.
+Your florist is there to help and advise you in choosing the right flowers and discuss with you what flowers will be in season on your chosen wedding date.
 If certain flowers are really important to you then this can also help with setting your proposed wedding date.
 As winter is here, we want to help you with understanding seasonal flowers.
-Here we talk to you about some of the winter wedding flowers that are in season throughout the winter months leading into the early Spring…
+Here we talk to you about some of the winter wedding flowers that are in season throughout the winter months leading into the early spring…

 Often you might not think of flowers growing in the UK over the winter months but many do, and there are some gorgeous options for you when considering your wedding flowers.
 The winter is also a really great month for high-quality foliage too.
 Think of all the lovely foliage such as ivy, holly and juniper which really come into their own during this time of year.
 If you are more of a lover of foliage then this can be a great time of year for you as foliage bouquets can be absolutely beautiful with just the odd statement flowers mixed in.